RoozerXC/RoozerXC/README.md

   - 512 MB RAM
   - Windows 2000 Professional, Service Pack 4

+# *Social stuff*
+I have a [Neocities website](https://roozerxc.neocities.org) and a [YouTube channel](https://youtube.com/@roozerxc) as well.
+I don't have twitter because i got banned for yelling at a pedo; I also don't have instagram and tiktok because I either don't like or use them anyways.
+I do have a moddb account (`StairDisembowler`), you can add me there if you want

 # *Contact info*
 You can add me on Discord with my tag **Roozy#5294**, or shoot a message to my contact email: **contact.roozerxc@gmail.com**